agmscode/agms_ruby/README.md

 # AgmsRuby Library

-The AGMS Ruby library provides integration access to the Avant-Garde Gateway.
+The AGMS Ruby library provides integration to the Avant-Garde Gateway.

 ## Installation